carmada-dev/demo-images/devbox-poc-prep.md

-# What do we need for a Dev Box PoC?
+# Preparing a Dev Box PoC

 This document is a collection of information and links to resources that are needed to prepare a Microsoft DevBox PoC.